Processing of multidimensional signals

 Assesment methods and criteria linked to learning outcomes

 Weekly computer exercises (40 pts) and a final exam (60 pts) are evaluated during the Processing of Multidimensional Signals course.
-For successful pass the course, obtaining of at least half of available points is required in both mentioned parts.
+For successful pass the course, obtaining of at least half of available points is required in every of both mentioned parts (excluded oral exam part).

 Language of instruction